SoullessWaffle/bcli/README.md

 `bcli share` Shares a demo with ngrok

 ### Adding a new command
-Add a choice inside the list of choices `/bin/cli-default`, `name` should be the the title that will shown by the initial prompt, `value` should correspond to the name of the command listed in the `/bin` folder.
+Add a choice inside the list of choices in `/bin/cli-default.js`, `name` should be the the title that will be shown by the initial prompt, `value` should correspond to the name of the command listed in the `/bin` folder.

-Add a new module inside /bin prepended with `cli-`, the module should ask the user for input and execute the command when done.
+Add a new module inside `/bin` prepended with `cli-`.
+The module should ask the user for input and execute the command when done.

-Add a new module in `/src` which executes the desired process
+Add a new module in `/src` which executes the desired process.